-However, they were bred to be a companion dog.
+They were bred to be a companion dog.

 Highly sensitive and eager to please, the Havanese is easy to train but can get hurt feelings rather quickly.

 It is best to use a gentle and loving hand with this delicate breed.
 Reward-based training methods will suit him well.

 All he wants in life is to make you happy.

-And though this is a small, friendly dog, early socialization and obedience training of Havanese puppies is highly important.
+Though this is a small, friendly dog, early socialization and obedience training of Havanese puppies is highly important.

 Luckily, with proper socialization and training, these dogs can be very adaptable and easy going.